bldl/emplace-spidermonkey/README.md

 |`_varname_` (_underscores_)|referring to variables within the specification|
 |`*someBoldText*` (_asterisks_)|renders text in bold font|

-The following is a demonstration of how we can write the new specification of the method `upsert(key, callbackfn)` using _Ecmarkup_.
+The following is a demonstration of how we can write the new specification of the method `getOrInsertComputed(key, callbackfn)` using _Ecmarkup_.

     ```html
       <!DOCTYPE html>